 There is no indication that international spread has occurred, although when infected people from affected areas travel, their infection may be detected in another country.
 WHO continues to advise countries to move forward in strengthening influenza epidemiological and virological surveillance, reporting of human infections as applicable under the IHR (2005), and other national health preparedness actions.

 An outbreak of human infections with a new avian influenza A (H7N9) virus was first reported in China by the World Health Organization on April 1, 2013.
 Cases have been reported in China from twelve Provinces (Anhui, Guangdong, Guangxi, Hebei, Henan, Hunan, Fujian, Jiangsu, Jiangxi, Jilin, Shandong, and Zhejiang) and two Municipalities (Beijing and Shanghai) and in one autonomous region (Xinjiang Uyghur).
 In addition, travel-related cases have been reported in Malaysia, Taiwan and Hong Kong.
 Poultry and environmental samples have tested positive for avian influenza A(H7N9) in all above mentioned provinces and municipalities, except for Jilin and Beijing.
 Most human infections are believed to have occurred after exposure to infected poultry or contaminated environments.

 Since October 2013, a second wave of human cases has been occurring.
 Cases have been reported in both men and women across a wide range of ages.
-In the first wave, most cases were being reported in middle-aged or elderly males.
-The age distribution in the second wave is less skewed toward older adult age groups, although more infections continue to be reported in males.
-Twenty-two paediatric cases have been reported in the second wave, compared to seven in the first wave.
+However, in both waves most cases reported were among middle-aged or elderly males.
 Atypical clinical presentation for influenza has not been reported.